 - A child or grown-up could bring about noteworthy trouble to themselves or others

-- There is a genuine probability of family deterioration or relationship breakdown, which undermines to hinder well-being and prosperity
+- There is a genuine probability of family deterioration or relationship breakdown, which undermines to hinders well-being and prosperity

-- Guardians or caregivers are no longer capable of taking care of their kids
+- Guardians or caregivers are no longer capable of taking care of their kid

-Health and social care workers have a wide range of responsibilities and can help in multiple ways.
+Health and Social Care have a wide range of responsibilities and can help in multiple ways.
 Their support can greatly provide for the well-being of the overall society around them.
 They can act as friends, brokers, and advocates along with health care aides to people with various needs.